Invasion of Isle Bonaparte: Invasion

-Rowley's squadron and a number of supporting transport ships reached Île Bonaparte on 7 July.
+Rowley's squadron and a number of supporting transport ships reached Isle Bonaparte on 7 July.
 The main body, under Rowley, approached Sainte-Marie at 14:00, to draw French forces away from Grande Chaloupe, where Sirius was secretly landing the first "brigade" under Lieutenant Colonel Frazier.
 This force of 950 soldiers, a small battery of howitzers and the supplies needed for the campaign was landed without loss under the direction of Navy Lieutenant John Wyatt Watling, who had landed first and secured the beach with a party of seamen, distributing the soldiers and supplies as they came ashore.
 Advancing rapidly to seize the heights over the beach, Frazier drove off French outposts and snipers and cut the main road between Saint Denis and Saint Paul, hampering French communications and the movement of reinforcements.

 To the east, on the other side of Saint Denis, Rowley ordered his forces to land.
 The first ashore was intended to be Nesbit Willoughby in a schooner named Estafette, to secure the beach and organise the landing forces.
 However, as this boat approached the beach the wind strengthened and built up a powerful surf, which smashed the schooner ashore with enough force to break it apart: four of the 150-strong landing party were drowned.
 Realising that the smaller transports would be similarly overwhelmed by the waves, Keating ordered a small brig named Ulney driven on shore as a breakwater.
 This allowed a number of additional boats safely to reach the beach but did not provide enough cover for a full landing before nightfall.